Toutai Kefu: Playing career

 and playing the full 80 minutes in the final.

 Kefu helped Australia to their first ever Tri-nations title in 2000, which saw the Wallabies win their third consecutive Bledisloe Cup title, the first ever time they had done this.
 In 2001, he helped Australia to their first series win over the British and Irish Lions in over 70 years, playing in all three tests.
 Later that year he scored the try which beat the All Blacks to retain the Bledisloe Cup, giving his Skipper, John Eales, a perfect send off, as this was his last game for the Wallabies.

 After failing to make the 2003 Rugby World Cup squad, Kefu signed with Kubota Spears in the Top League in Japan, leaving the Queensland Reds after earning 103 caps for his state.
-In the six season Kefu was with the Japanese club, Kubota Spears failed to move from the midsection of the table, only getting as high as fifth in the 2009–10 Top League season.
+In the six seasons Kefu was with the Japanese club, Kubota Spears failed to move from the midsection of the table, only getting as high as fifth in the 2009–10 Top League season.
 Following the 2009–10 season, Kefu retired from playing rugby.

 In 2006, Kefu represented the Barbarians, playing against England at Twickenham Stadium, with England winning 46–19.